Bill

 AI Summary

 This bill amends the Virginia Residential Landlord and Tenant Act to change the process for landlords terminating a rental agreement due to fire or casualty damage to a dwelling unit.
-Previously, a landlord could terminate the agreement with 14 days' notice if they determined the damage required the tenant to vacate and substantially impaired the use of the premises.
-Now, landlords must provide 21 days' notice and, before doing so, must make a reasonable effort to discuss alternatives with the tenant and offer a comparable replacement unit if available, or determine that the damage was caused by the tenant's failure to maintain the property.
-Additionally, if a tenant requests it after receiving a termination notice, the landlord must reevaluate the damage and habitability of the unit, unless the damage was caused by the tenant's negligence.
+Previously, a landlord could terminate the agreement with 14 days' notice if the damage required the tenant to leave and substantially impaired the use of the premises.
+Now, before a landlord can give a tenant 21 days' notice to terminate the rental agreement due to such damage, they must first make a reasonable effort to discuss alternatives with the tenant and offer a comparable replacement dwelling unit if available, or determine that the damage was caused by the tenant's failure to maintain the unit.
+Additionally, if a tenant requests it after receiving termination notice, the landlord must reevaluate the damage and habitability of the unit, unless the tenant caused the damage.
+This bill will take effect on January 1, 2027.

 Committee Categories